 1. At the start of Winter Quarter, find out from staff when the deadline for course scheduling is.
 2. At an appropriate time, request faculty to go into groups and work out teaching assignments in their areas, along with provision for their share in General Education teaching.
 3. Using the replies, work out an equitable and effective set of assignments, consulting with the Chair where needed.
 4. With the help of the SAO staff, work out a set of times for course offerings that minimizes time conflicts, taking into account teacher preferences.
 5. During the year, monitor and implement changes in the schedule, consulting the Chair for problematic cases and for temporary staff needed.
 6. Transfer schedule changes to the Department Coordinator for web-posting.

-The Desk Assignment Committee assigns desk space to students and visitors.
+The Desk Assignment Committee, a student committee, assigns desk space to students and visitors.

 Duties: rank order applications for DYFs and Mentorships and related instruments

 This committee is assigned as of 2014-2015 ex officio to the Director of Graduate Studies.

 Duties: Help plan and conduct orientation session, and meet individually with all new graduate students, during Fall Quarter prior to registration.
 In consultation with relevant faculty, determine deficiencies which might prevent students from taking required courses, and whether courses taken elsewhere can satisfy any UCLA requirements.
 Advise students on choice of elective courses.
 Meet with students and sign study lists each quarter.
 Advise students on meeting requirements in practical phonetics, foreign language, and eligibility to TA.
 In cooperation with Colloquium Committee and with staff help, arrange Ling.
 411 (continuing orientation) sessions during Fall and Winter quarters.